-A recurring theme for those who have had dreams involving snakes chasing them is being afraid — especially if the person has actual phobia for reptiles as seen in Ophidiophobia.
+A recurring theme for those who have had dreams involving snakes chasing them is being afraid.

-It’s possible you feel like your life needs renewal due to meaninglessness or overwhelming feelings but don’t know where to turn.
+It’s possible you feel like your life needs renewal.

-Alternately, being chased by a snake means you’re in need of a change.
+Alternately, being chased by a snake means you’re in need of a “sea change.”

-Alternately, being chased by a snake means you’re in need of a change which can only come from within yourself.
+Ultimately, being chased by a snake means you’re in need of a change that can only come from within yourself.

 5. But what if I was (not) running away from the snake?